Rutgers Cancer Institute of New Jersey

 Copyright © Nucleus Medical Media, Inc.

 The thyroid is a butterfly-shaped endocrine gland located in the lower neck.
-It has a thin central body (called an isthmus) and that connect two wing-like lobes.
+It has a thin central body (called an isthmus) that connects 2 wing-like lobes.
 The job of the thyroid is to make and release chemicals called hormones.
-These hormones regulate certain body functions and can influence major body structures like heart, brain, and muscles.
+These hormones regulate certain body functions and can influence major body structures like the heart, brain, and muscles.
 The thyroid gland needs iodine to work properly.
 Iodine comes from the food you eat and is pulled into the thyroid from the bloodstream.

 Cell division and cell death are a normal process in the body to replace old or damaged cells.
 Changes in cell DNA can cause this process to change and lead to cancer.
 With thyroid cancer, specific genetic markers, syndromes, or radiation exposure are linked to these DNA changes.

 Cancer growth in the thyroid can interfere with how the thyroid should work and a tumor can press on nearby structures.
 If it grows beyond the thyroid, the cancer can invade the nearby voice box and windpipe.
 This growth can make it difficult to speak or breathe.
 If cancer cells reach nearby lymph nodes or blood vessels, it can spread to other parts of the body.
 The most common sites for thyroid cancer to spread are the lymph nodes in other parts of the body, the bones, and the lungs.